Information for Volunteers

 Buses will begin arriving between 9:00 and 9:30.
 When the students arrive, a land crew person will number the students’ hands as they exit the bus.
 They will be directed to find the adult with the number that matches their number.
 Once you have all your students, introduce yourself, then send students to get a paddle and a life jacket.
-If you have a few minutes before morning announcements, please take a moment with your group to go over how to paddle, assign a person to take notes.
+If you have a few minutes before morning announcements, please take a moment to get to know one another, go over how to paddle, and assign a person to take notes.
 They will be allowed to use their notes during testing.

-Morning Announcements: Once everyone has their life jackets and paddles, you will gather closer to the shelter area for morning announcements.
+Morning Announcements: Once everyone has their life jackets and paddles, everyone will need to gather closer to the shelter area for morning announcements.
 Students and teachers will be welcomed, rules will be covered, there will be a quick explanation of how to hold a paddle, and any questions and/or concerns will be addresses.

 Launch: After morning announcements and last restroom call, we will launch.
 Students—equipped with life jackets and paddles—will walk down to the sandbar where all the rafts have been inflated and prepared to be launched.

 Once rafts have reached the boat ramp at the Fort, you and your students will be responsible to carry your raft up to the grassy area.

 Life jackets will need to be spread out on the grass to dry